-Busselton is often overshadowed by the lures of shiny new cafes in Dunsborough and the wineries of Margaret River, but the brand new brewery Shelter Brewing Co is set to open up its doors in October and we reckon you might want to add it to your south-west bucket list.
+Busselton is often overshadowed by the lures of shiny new cafes in Dunsborough and the wineries of Margaret River, but the brand new brewery Shelter Brewing Co might just sway you to stay in Busso instead.

 The sustainably built brewery is sitting pretty on the Busselton foreshore with a 100-kilowatt solar panel system which should produce upwards of 80 per cent of the breweries energy requirements.
 The external walls are clad in Corten steel which is designed to rust over time to form a protective layer and add to the rustic appearance they're going for, while floor to ceiling windows provide loads of natural light while offering up some pretty epic views of Busselton's famous jetty and Geographe Bay.
 Thanks to this natural light, they've also been able to plant silver birch trees inside which will add some serious wow-factor when they start budding.